How to Retrieve Supported File Types Using GroupDocs.Merger for Java

 • Experiment with additional GroupDocs.Merger functionalities.

-• Explore integration possibilities with other Java libraries or systems.
+• Explore integration possibilities with other Java libraries or cloud services.

 Ready to implement this solution in your project?
 Give it a try today!